ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   The blacklist is applied after the whitelist which means if an item is in both lists it is being *excluded*.

+* **Skip ignored packages / repositories**: by default jobs are still being generated for blacklisted (or not whitelisted) items but these jobs are disabled.
+  To avoid generating these jobs to be generated set this flag to ``true``.

 Specific options in release build files
 ---------------------------------------